Nastel/tnt4j-stream-jmx/README.md

 	public void pre(SampleContext context, Activity activity) {
 		// called once per sample, begining of each sample
 		// set activity to NOOP to disable further sampling
-		// no other attrubute will be sampled during this sample if (some-condition) {
+		// no other attribute will be sampled during current sample if (some-condition) {
 			activity.setType(OpType.NOOP);
 		}